Granville, Illinois

 Granville is a village in Putnam County, Illinois, United States.
-The population was 1,427 at the 2010 census, up from 1,414 in 2000, making it the largest community in Putnam County.
+As of the 2020 census, Granville had a population of 1,359.
+It is the largest community in Putnam County.
 It is part of the Ottawa Micropolitan Statistical Area.

 History

 The village of Granville is named after Granville, Massachusetts.
 The founding of the St. Paul Mine in neighboring Mark in 1903 and the Berry Mine in nearby Standard in 1905 caused Granville to expand from a farming center to become a commercial center in a coal mining region.

 On April 20, 2004, Granville was struck by a series of tornadoes, which destroyed the local primary school, the high school baseball diamond, and numerous houses.

 Geography

 According to the 2010 census, the village has a total area of 0.97 sqmi, all land.